 Your portfolio will steer the interview conversation and should demonstrate your talent and potential as a student for the BFA Wig and Makeup Design & Technology program.

-The best way to put together a portfolio is to select 10 to 20 pieces from your work which demonstrate the strength, depth, and range of your theatrical/artistic abilities and exposure.
-The selection of pieces in you portfolio tells us a great deal about you, so thoughtfully and carefully choose those pieces you think best show your talent and potential for further development.
+The best way to put together a portfolio is to select 10 to 20 pieces from your work which demonstrate the strength, depth, and range of your artistic abilities and experience.
+The selection of pieces in your portfolio tells us a great deal about you, so thoughtfully and carefully choose those pieces you think best show your talent and potential for further development.

 An interview is required of all applicants to the BFA Wig and Makeup Design & Technology program.
 You will interview one-on-one with a faculty member.
 We believe that during the interview, the questions you have for us are as important as the questions we have for you.
 There is no fixed format or schedule of questions for the interview, so you will be evaluated as an individual by an individual.
 The faculty member who conducts the interview will be interested in your theatre experiences, academic record, personal achievements, extracurricular activities and plans for your artistic future.
 The best preparation for the interview is to be curious; come with plenty of questions about courses, instructors, student life and anything else you would like to discuss.